By Brandon Quinn

 The skyboxes have been transformed into classrooms, hosting Detroit public school teachers delivering daily lessons.
 The locker room has housed closed-door speeches about life, responsibility, and fulfilling potential.
 The field has been a training ground used by players and US Marines.

 The focus of the effort has been 100 students from inner-city Detroit selected for the Youth Impact Program.
 Not to be mistaken with some short-lived football camp, the Youth Impact Program has been hosting the 6th-to-8th graders for daylong activities since July 6.

 Overarching through three concentrations — academics, leadership, and athletics — the program is delivering life lessons.

 Half the day is spent in the classroom with four teachers from Detroit public schools handling the academic portion.
 A group of seven Marines is spending all day alongside the boys for leadership training.
 As for athletics, that falls to Michigan football’s entire sophomore class — from stars like Jabrill Peppers down to the walkons — who serve as football coaches to four teams of 25 players apiece.

 “We use football as the carrot to bring the alphas in, then we teach them and introduce discipline and structure,” said Riki Ellison, a former 10-year NFL player and founder of the Youth Impact Program, which hosts similar events at Northwestern University and West Point Military Academy.
 “Then we merge it all and it’s a fabulous merger.”

 That was obvious on Thursday.

 With the program set to conclude on Saturday, the group was given a morning presentation on giving thanks and appreciation.
-Then they were given short pieces of string and asked to go around to the counsellors they connected with, tie the piece to a string “necklace” worn by the counsellors and say why they were appreciative.
+Then they were given short pieces of string and asked to go around to the counselors they connected with, tie the piece to a string “necklace” worn by the counselors, and say why they were appreciative.